m-fl/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+Within the return function, if someone attempted to make changes to or return newRoll outside of the return Function it not work.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+The functionality of the dansRoll function would always be the same however due to the use of Math.random, it would almost always return something different.
 c.
 What is the lexical scope of `newRoll`?
+The random math equation.

 ### Task 3 - Stretch Goals